-: Issue a Caution to the player responsible for the violation, and carry out the auto effect from the closest checkpoint (based on the judge's judgement).
+- : Issue a Caution to the player responsible for the violation, and carry out the auto effect from the closest checkpoint (based on the judge's judgement).
 However, if the auto effect was a voluntary action that included text such as "up to" or "you can," treat the effect as if the player chose zero or chose not to carry out the action.

-(Examples)

-A player carries out their Charge Phase after skipping an auto effect that should have resolved at the beginning of their turn.
+(Examples) - A player carries out their Offense Step after skipping a skill that activates when a card attacks. - A player carries out their Charge Phase after skipping an auto effect that should have resolved at the beginning of their turn.